 - Expect numbness in the foot for 12-24 hours because of the anesthesia block

 - Bloody drainage through the splint is expected

 - Do not remove the splint but you may add additional ACE wrap bandage

 - First visit to the office

 - Change dressings and place in a short leg cast

 - Elevate the leg regularly to prevent excessive swelling and wound problems

 - The boot may be removed for showering.
 There is no bathing until the wound is completely healed

 - Start ankle up and down motions (dorsiflexion and plantarflexion only) while avoiding heel side to side motions

 - Start physical therapy

-- Air cast stirrup is worn for support for one month
+- Air cast stirrup is worn for support for 6 weeks